acsoto/BUAA-Compiler/README.md

 }
 ```

-#### Code Generate
+#### Code Generation

-Code generated from the grammatical analyst procedure.
+Code is generated from the grammatical analysis procedure.

 ##### Declaration

-There is no need to distinguish const and var.
-When declare a variety, just new a variety and let it point to the stack top.
-Then if it has an initialization, just push the values one after another.
-If not, add a `PLACEHOLDER` command to push something(I push 0) to the stack to hold the place.
+There is no need to distinguish between constants and variables.
+When declaring a variable, create a new variable and let it point to the stack top.
+If it has an initialization, push the values one after another.
+If not, add a `PLACEHOLDER` command to push something (I push 0) to the stack to hold the place.

-##### Assign sentence
+##### Assignment Sentence

-In this situation, first calculate and push the address of the variety to the stack top.
-Then analyze expressions.
-After that, there are only two number in the stack, which are address and value.
+In this situation, first calculate and push the address of the variable to the stack top.
+Then analyze the expressions.
+After that, there will only be two numbers in the stack: the address and the value.
 Assign the value to the address.

-##### Condition control sentence
+##### Condition Control Sentence

 First, generate labels.
 Then, place jump sentences in the proper places.

-labels about if and while will be generated and then stored in a stack type structure. like:
+Labels for `if` and `while` will be generated and then stored in a stack-like structure, like:

 ```java
 whileLabels.add(new HashMap<>());